giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.2.4.md

 date: '2020-04-22T12:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.2.4, published on 22 April 2020, 12:00
-title: workload cluster release v9.2.4 for AWS
+title: Workload cluster release v9.2.4 for AWS
 ---

 **If you are upgrading from 9.2.3, upgrading to this release will not roll your nodes.
 It will only update the apps.**